 4 Easy Steps to Make Money as an Artist

 As an artist, I often talk to other creative minds and discover that most of them struggle.
 They don’t struggle with the fact that they can make amazing, beautiful things, but they cannot grasp the concept that they can live of off their creations.
-Many people think it is impossible to make a career as an artist, which is where the term “starving artist” comes from.
+Many people think it is impossible to make a career or even make money as an artist, which is where the term “starving artist” comes from.
 Artists should only starve because they are hungry with passion and unrelenting drive, not because they cannot make money.

 After going to college, I decided most creatives never get the business training they need in order to have a career.
 Most artists struggle with it, but it’s not hard at all.
 If you break everything down, it’s as easy as the following four steps.